krck/StoneCold_3D/README.md

 ### 2.1 Project Description

-StoneCold will be a 3D, top-down, tile-based RPG and comes with its own OpenGL based Engine.
+StoneCold will be a 3D, top-down, "tile-based" RPG and comes with its own OpenGL based Engine.
 The concept is heavily inspired by Diablo (Gameplay aspects), Action-RPGs like Dark Souls (Gameplay aspects), Nuclear Throne (procedural map generation) and many more.

 ### 2.2 Story, Characters and Theme